jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 All we have to do is connect this frontline pain, with modern technology, and Main Street will once again hold the levers of power.
 And, all the antagonists can do is play defense.

 That's why you, Stargazer, are the hero of Techvolution.
 That's the way it should be.
 Average Joes and Janes are always the heroes.
-Luke Skywalker, Princess Leia, Neo, and Cinderella were all regular people feeling the pain of real-life.
+Luke Skywalker, Hermione Granger, Neo, and Cinderella were all regular people feeling the pain of real-life.
 Heroes aren't born.
 They're stargazers, dreamers, believers, and achievers.
 They become heroes when they step up to defeat the bad guys.
 I'm like Obi-Wan Kenobi, Morpheus, or the fairy godmother, merely a guide teaching you how to overcome the villains.

 So, the time is now, Stargazer, to leave the farm and join the rebellion.

 The rebellion I speak of might be different than what automatically comes to mind.
 It is not a physical revolt.
 It does not involve rallies, marches, or protests.
 It's a rebellion of the mind.

-The Internet Age is held back by the antagonism of Darth Blockbuster and his Death Star rulebook.
-To earn our happiness, we need to turn you into an Internet Age player god.
+The open-source has already laid the groundwork to evolve our society.
+The Internet Age is only held back by the antagonism of Darth Blockbuster and his Death Star rulebook.
+To earn our happiness, we need to get you into the fight as an Internet Age player god.

 But to do that, you have to feel the click of "Eureka!
 I'm the player god.
-I'm the one who must evolve humanity to the Internet Age.
-If I don't, we lose the game of civilization."
+I must evolve humanity to the Internet Age, or we lose the game of civilization."

 <div style='position:relative; padding-bottom:calc(43.90% + 44px)'><iframe src='https://gfycat.com/ifr/QuarrelsomeLeftEuropeanfiresalamander' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/quarrelsomelefteuropeanfiresalamander">via Gfycat</a></p>

 _Civilizations always rise and fall.
-Trust funds, savings accounts, jobs, and titles don't survive the end of a civilization.
+Trust funds, savings accounts, and titles don't survive the end of a civilization.
 That's why nobody should want to be part of a society's collapse.
 To avoid ours, you need to step up and upgrade our culture to the Internet Age._

 ## Techvolution Builds on the Past